openstack-archive/senlin/doc/source/user/clusters.rst

 desired capacity set to 2, its minimum size set to 1 and its maximum size set to 3::

-  $ senlin cluster-create --desired-capacity 2 \
+  $ openstack cluster create --desired-capacity 2 \
       --min-size 1 --max-size 3 \
       --profile myprofile \
       test_cluster